GaryHilaresArchive/Rubber-Integers/README.md

 2. Add the include files to your project's folder or to your compiler's search path.
 3. Add the following line to your `.cpp` file:
 ```
-#include "include/GIntegers/GIntegers.hpp" //Change it to #include <GIntegers/GIntegers.hpp> if you added the file to your compiler's path.
+#include "include/GIntegers/GIntegers.hpp"
 ```
+(Change it to `#include <GIntegers/GIntegers.hpp>` if you added the file to your compiler's path).
 4. You're ready to start using GIntegers!

 ## Structure